10 Cheddar Scallion Cornbread Muffins Everyone Will Love

 • 3–4 chopped scallions

-• Optional: diced jalapeños, bacon, or sweet corn
+• Optional: diced jalapeños, crumbled bacon, or sweet corn.

-Spoon the batter evenly into the muffin cups, filling each about ¾ full.
+Spoon the batter evenly into muffin cups, filling each about ¾ full.

 Bake for 18–20 minutes, or until the tops are golden and a toothpick comes out clean.
-Let the muffins cool in the tin for 5 minutes before transferring to a wire rack.
+Let your cheddar scallion cornbread muffins cool in the pan for 5 minutes before transferring to a wire rack.

-Bonus: Brush with melted butter right out of the oven for an extra flavorful finish
+Bonus: Brush each muffin with melted butter right out of the oven for extra shine and flavor—because warm, buttery cheddar scallion cornbread muffins are irresistible.

 Nutrition Score: Savory Muffins That Deliver More Than Flavor 🧠💪